TaylorJalpha/portfolio-v3-master/README.md

 #### Front end

 - Modern UI: A bento-grid hero section provides a dense, interactive overview of skills and experience, enhanced with animations.
-- Customizable Timeline: The experience timeline is a custom implementation based on the Acternity UI Aurora Background component, re-built specifically for Vue from React syntax.
+- Customizable Timeline: The animated experience timeline is a custom implementation based on the Acternity UI, timeline, and Aurora Background component in the parent container, re-built specifically for Vue/Nuxt from React syntax.
-- Fully Responsive: The application is built to be fully responsive and mobile-friendly across all devices.
+- Fully Responsive: Built to be fully responsive and mobile-friendly across all devices.
 - CMS Integration: The portfolio view is designed for easy integration with a Sanity headless CMS, but can be adapted for any CMS of your choice.
 - Interactive Footer: Features a dynamic multi-purpose secondary nav, title and paragraph with a ping animation in-line with the title, social links and icons, and copyright info appeneded to the bottom of the footer.